The tongue drum is an ideal musical instrument for music therapists

 Moreover, music therapy may partially relieve chronic pain as well because the active practice of playing an instrument keeps the patient focused on the task at hand and serves as a catalyst to "letting go," somewhat like meditation.
 Furthermore, positive effects on sleep disorders and improved coordination in people with Parkinson’s disease, for example, are widely highlighted by practitioners.

 Music therapists work in schools, hospitals (psychiatry, psychotherapy, pediatrics, neonatal care, etc.), long-term care facilities, senior living facilities, physical rehabilitation centers, community centers, rehabilitation centers for alcoholics and drug addicts, and correctional settings.

 By stimulating the senses of touch, sight and hearing, the tongue drum is in a way the ideal tool of the music therapist.

 I am sure that the amateur or professional musicians who read this will intuitively affirm the benefits of music.
 Even if one’s practice of music is not necessarily linked to research or therapy, we have all been witnesses to its positive effects in our lives: socially through interactions with other musicians and learning to get along and create with others; physically through the improvement of coordination or simply the cathartic aspect (for our drummer friends in particular!); or even psychologically through creative expression, playing music to work through one’s emotions and let go, and the ability to work on improving oneself.

-And for the "non-musicians": know that it is never too late to discover all these good things, the tongue drum is undoubtedly one of the most suitable instruments for a musical initiation smoothly!
+And for the "non-musicians," know that it’s never too late to discover all of the above.
+The tongue drum is undoubtedly one of the most suitable instruments for easy musical initiation!